Shoozza/raylua/README.md

 ### Using this on cherry

-I'm working on package manager called cherry, And you can use it to install raylua as package.
+raylua also available as package for [cherry](https://github.com/Rabios/cherry), And it's easy to install and setup!

 ```
 cherry new D:\cherry-raylua-game